 Talking to Your Doctor

-Treating epilepsy, especially in women, involves many different people.
-The team may include your doctor, nurse, psychologist or social worker, and specialists such as a neurologist or an obstetrician/gynecologist.
+Treating epilepsy involves many different people.
+The team may include your doctor, neurologist, nurse, psychologist or social worker, and specialists such an obstetrician/gynecologist (for women).
 You may want to bring along a family member or friend to help describe your seizures or to take notes during visits to your doctor.
 Members of the team may change as your medical needs and your life situation changes.

 What role do I play in the "team approach"?